GreenDoge-Network/greendoge-blockchain/README.md

 # Please be informed
 1. GreenDoge is not yet available for trading.<br>
 2. Because the value of _mojo_per_greendoge=1000000000000 is too large.
 In order to avoid the problem of variable overflow that is difficult to deal with in the future, and to reward early participants.
-The code will be revised as follows:<br>
+The code was revised as follows:<br>
 https://github.com/GreenDoge-Network/greendoge-blockchain/commit/47621cb0de2d270c5bbb9c793b55c026a3a7f737